-This past summer, Coach and I had a species contest, trying to see how many species of fish we could catch in a day.
+A couple summers ago, Coach and I had a species contest, trying to see how many species of fish we could catch in a day.
 We caught 14 species (which was less than he had projected but still isn't at all bad).
 The redbreast sunfish shown above was one that I had caught.

 The only thing remarkable about it is that it was caught with a fly - a bead head hare's ear nymph.
 Actually, catching a sunfish with a bead head nymph is not very remarkable, the remarkable part is I could cast that bead head nymph with the spinning rod!
 No casting bubble, no float, no added split shot - just the bead head nymph.
 The nymph had a fairly large bead head, as you can see, but still!
 Truthfully, I couldn't cast it all that far, but it was clearly far enough to catch fish!